Sins of the Fathers (1928 film)

-Sins of the Fathers is a 1928 American part-talkie drama film produced by Famous Players-Lasky and released by Paramount Pictures.
-It was also issued in a silent version for theaters which were not yet wired for sound.
+Sins of the Fathers is a 1928 American sound part-talkie drama film produced by Famous Players–Lasky and released by Paramount Pictures.
+Like the majority of films during the early sound era, it was also issued in a silent version for theaters which were not yet wired for sound.
 The film was directed by Ludwig Berger and stars Emil Jannings and Ruth Chatterton in her motion picture debut.